NBA 2K21 is in full swing, so there's no time like the present to get in on the action.

 NBA 2K21 is the first major title heading to next-gen consoles that has included a price jump from the standard $60 cost for a new game on current-gen consoles to $70 on next-gen.

 This could very well set a precedent for the rest of the market, but as we have no evidence of this yet, NBA 2K21 stands as an outlier on price.
-Even when compared to other major sports titles making the leap, for the prices we know on games like Madden 21 and FIFA 21, NBA 2K21 is the only game to bump up the price.
+Even when compared to other major sports titles making the leap like Madden 21 and FIFA 21, NBA 2K21 is the only game to make this change.

 So what are you getting for the price?